 All of the joints of the upper limbs, including the wrist, elbow, and shoulder, may be affected by RA.
 The wrist is perhaps the most commonly involved in RA, with loss of extension evident in the early stages of the disease.
 The elbow is a common location for RA nodules.
 Shoulder involvement tends to occur later in the course of RA.1

 Involvement in the joints of the feet (with a similar pattern to those of the hands) is common early in the course of RA.
-Your doctor will check your feet for tenderness in the metatarsophalangeal (MTP) joints, that sometimes causes patients with RA to hyperextend their toes or distribute weight to their heels.
+Your doctor will check your feet for tenderness in the metatarsophalangeal (MTP) joints, which sometimes causes patients with RA to hyperextend their toes or distribute weight to their heels.
 Other signs of RA in the feet include heel pain and pain in the toes.
-As RA progresses, it can be associated with changes to the front of the foot, including development of bunions and claw toes.
+As RA progresses, it can be associated with changes to the front of the foot, including the development of bunions and claw toes.

 Diffuse swelling of the ankle may also be a sign of RA.
-Your doctor will look for signs of knee involvement, including a thickening or swelling of the joint, with restriction of movement.
-Involvement of the hips tends to occur later in the course of RA, and may be associated with pain in the thigh, lower back, or groin, and restriction of movement that affects gait.1
+Your doctor will look for signs of knee involvement, including thickening or swelling of the joint, with restriction of movement.
+Involvement of the hips tends to occur later in the course of RA and may be associated with pain in the thigh, lower back, or groin, and restriction of movement that affects gait.1

 The joints of the cervical spine may be affected by RA, causing stiffness and pain in the neck.1